 AF 3104 FINANCIAL REPORTING I - LEVEL 5

 Introduction to Financial Reporting.
-Focus on International Financial Reporting Standards (IFRS) in relation to preparation of single entity financial statements, as well as asset and revenue elements.
+Focus on International Financial Reporting Standards (IFRS) in relation to preparation of single entity financial statements, as well as the reporting of asset and revenue elements.

 AF 3116 MANAGEMENT ACCOUNTING - LEVEL 5